bkoz/3d-image-classification/README.md

 - Grafana

 Seldon
-- Install the Seldon Core operator in the (`openshift-operators`) namespace.
+- Install the Seldon Core operator into all namespaces in the cluster (default).

 3) Create an instance of Prometheus and Grafana in the `ml-mon` namespace.